Using EEG to Understand Mental Effort in Block-Based Programming Environments

 Description

-This project focuses on understanding how novice programmers are learning to program in block-based programming environments, how they are understanding the components of these environments, how they are apply programming concepts learned, and how do they create artifacts.
-This project leverage advances in Electroencephalography (EEG) research to explore students mental effort on learning CS concept and complete programming tasks in block-based programming.
+This project focuses on understanding how novice programmers are learning to program in block-based programming environments, how they understand the components of these environments, how they apply programming concepts learned, and how they create artifacts.
+This project leverages advances in Electroencephalography (EEG) research to explore students’ mental effort on learning CS concepts and completing programming tasks in block-based programming.

 Publications